 TP-Link also has a smartphone app called Kasa which can control the switch as well.

-WeMo Light Switch, Wi-Fi enabled, Works with Amazon Alexa
+Wemo Light Switch, WiFi enabled, Works with Alexa and the Google Assistant (F7C030fc)

 WeMo is another popular smart light switch option.

 It connects to the WiFi network which can than be controlled by a Echo and Alexa.

 Like other options a smartphone app can also be used to control it.

 The setup requires first using the WeMo app then the Alexa app, which makes for a simple and quick setup